hazikchaudhry/ENSO/README.md

 # Enso - AI-Powered Learning Assistant

-Enso is a modern PyQt6 application that implements an AI-powered learning companion using the Feynman Technique.
+Enso is a modern PyQt6 application that implements an Local LLM-powered learning companion using the Feynman Technique.
 The application processes documents using natural language processing and engages users in a conversational learning experience guided by an AI model.

 ## Features